Ways to Celebrate and Support:

 We want to thank our community for being so supportive to Get Lit! and to each other in these difficult times.
 We are seeing, even more now, how the written word can be such a powerful force in connecting us and lifting our spirits.
 We were so looking forward to all of the events we can planned for this year, and even though there will not be a physical festival in 2020, we wanted to introduce you to the authors and sponsors who were going to be part of Get Lit!, and provide resources that will help you to celebrate and support them — if you planned to go to the festival this year, consider spending that ticket money to help one of our authors, donating to a local venue like The Bing Crosby Theater, or showing some take-out love to our restaurant partners!

 If you're interested in learning more about what we had planned for the festival, check out our schedule.
 Use our Festival Authors page to learn more about the authors.
-We will be adding more content to author pages including links to their work, interviews, and in some cases virtual readings.
+We have added more content to author pages including links to their work, interviews, and digital readings.
 You will also be able to learn how to support these authors as we all move through these unprecidented times.

 Thank you again for supporting our community—we can't wait to see you all next year!